Commentary Matthew 23

 Verses 1-3

-“The scribes and Pharisees sit in Moses’s seat.
+Then Jesus spoke to the crowds and to His disciples: “The scribes and Pharisees sit in Moses’ seat.
 So practice and observe everything they tell you.
-But do not do what they do, for they do not practice what they preach.”
+But do not do what they do, for they do not practice what they preach.

 Why?
 Why should they practice and observe everything the scribes and Pharisees tell them if the scribes and Pharisees are hypocrites?
-Jesus just finished thoroughly rebuking the scribes and Pharisees throughout the last half of the previous chapter.
-It would make more sense if Jesus now instructed the crowds not to follow the scribes and Pharisees.
-After reading chapter 22, we might assume that Matthew 23:1 was going to say, “Don’t follow them”.
-Why then does Jesus tell the crowd to do everything the scribes and Pharisees say?
+Jesus has just finished thoroughly rebuking them throughout the last half of the previous chapter.
+It would seem more logical for Him to now instruct the crowds not to follow them.
+After reading chapter 22, we might expect Matthew 23:1 to say, “Ignore the Scribes and Pharisees.”
+Why then does Jesus tell the crowd to do everything they say?

 Verses 4-7

-They tie up heavy, burdensome loads and lay them on men’s shoulders, but they themselves are not willing to lift a finger to move them.
 All their deeds are done for men to see.
 They broaden their phylacteries and lengthen their tassels.
 They love the places of honor at banquets, the chief seats in the synagogues, the greetings in the marketplaces, and the title of ‘Rabbi’ by which they are addressed.

 “God opposes the proud, but gives grace to the humble” (James 4:6b).